brucou/react-state-driven/README.md

 on the interfaced system(s).
 Some commands always occur when transitioning to a given control state of the state machine : we gather those commands in `entryActions`.
 The mapping between user/system events and machine input is performed by `preprocessor`.
-The commands output by the machine are mapped to executors gathered in `commandHandlers` so our `Machine` component knows how to run a command when it receives one. `componentWillUpdate` and `componentDidUpdate` are overriding default behaviour of the eponym lifecycle hooks for the `Machine` component.
+The commands output by the machine are mapped to handlers gathered in `commandHandlers` so our `Machine` component knows how to run a command when it receives one. `componentWillUpdate` and `componentDidUpdate` are overriding default behaviour of the eponym lifecycle hooks for the `Machine` component.